 If you have any interest in AR and MR, you have probably heard of and seen videos of Microsoft’s HoloLens.
 It looks incredible on all videos.
 I mean, I just want to buy a pair right now (and I probably would, if they were less expensive)!
 I have not tried them myself, though, but I have heard that while it is very cool, it is also not quite as good as described.

 The field of view is one of the biggest complaints right now (after the price, I guess), clocking in at about 30 degrees.
 That means that any augmented content is going to be in a pretty small “window” in your vision (again, about the same as a 50” window 2.4 meters in front of you).
-For me, this is a deal breaker, because it destroys immersion.
-It’s no “mixed reality” when immersion is shattered like a broken mirror.
-This is so important for devices that truly want you to forget that the augmented content you see is just virtual pixels.
-It’s painfully obvious that something is not real if it disappears when you glance to the side inside your glasses.
+This not ideal, but it’s a start.
+We need this to get better though!

 Availability: Alpha shipping soon-ish, Beta shipping late this year.